fletchto99/fletchto99.dev/posts/2019/september/twas-festival-season.md

 {% image fancybox center clear https://images.fletchto99.com/blog/2019/september/twas-festival-season/4.jpg "Tomorrowland Discord crew" %}

-Finally to close off August I went to Flux Pavilion with a friend here in Denver.
+Finally, to close off the summer, I went to Flux Pavilion with a friend here in Denver.
 In summary it's been a pretty awesome summer and it's not even over!
 I've got a good lineup of festivals/shows coming up over the next few months.
 One I'm really looking forward to is Timewarp USA!
 Until next time.
 It's truly important to cherish the friends you make in the music community

 <!-- more -->